openebs/openebs/documentation/source/Usecases/mongodb.rst

     "ok" : 1
   }

-* You could further confirm the presence of the database with the same size on secondary instances (for exmaple, mongo-1).
+* You could further confirm the presence of the database with the same size on secondary instances (for example, mongo-1).

 **Note:**

-By default, the databases cannot be viewed on the secondary instance through the *show dbs* command, unless we set the slave context.
+By default, the databases cannot be viewed on the secondary instance through the show dbs command, unless we set the slave context.
 ::

   rs0:SECONDARY> rs.slaveOk()